kurkurzz/Instagram-Profile-Bomber/README.md

         ![runanyway](https://user-images.githubusercontent.com/64152220/91061765-c1be2600-e65e-11ea-8164-31ad413481fe.jpg)

 1. Terminal will appear. <br>
-Answer the first question "Login using Facebook?" with 'y' for yes and 'n' for No.
+Answer the first question "Login using Facebook?" with 'y' for Yes and 'n' for No.

 1. Insert your Instagram email and password. <br>
 Again, don't worry I will not save the credentials anywhere, can see the source code yourself.